PoCInnovation/Workshops/software/24.Git_GitHub/Git/README.md

 In case you have made changes locally, you will need to put these changes away, you can do this using the `git stash` command.

-For the record, pull is calling other git commands.
+> :warning: `pull` is only calling other git commands under the hood.
-You probably have already seen in your git config that you can set the parameter `pull.rebase` to `true` or `false`.

-It allows you to set how git pull acts.
+> Indeed, you can set the parameter `pull.rebase` to `true` or `false` in your `git config` to control how `git pull` acts.
-So by default it will run a `git fetch` following by a `git merge origin/my-super-branch`, if you set `pull.rebase` to `true`, it will run a `git rebase origin/my-super-branch` instead of the merge.
+> By default it will run a `git fetch` followed by a `git merge origin/my-super-branch`, if you set `pull.rebase` to `true`, it will run a `git rebase origin/my-super-branch` instead of the merge.

 ### Retrieve changes on the remote without applying them

-You can actually check if there have been changes made onto the remote without applying them or checking on a web interface.
+You can actually check if changes have been made onto the remote without applying them or checking on a web interface.
 For this, you have to use `git fetch`

 ## Step 2 - Revert changes